Digital Preservation Security Policies: Enforcing Trust as Policy-as-Code

 return False

-computed = compute_fixity(str(target_path))
+computed = compute_fixity(target_path, policy.fixity_algorithm)

-if computed != file_record['expected_digest']:
+if computed != file_record["expected_digest"]:

 return False